JKirchartz/jkirchartz.github.com/_posts/2013-03-16-rip_google_reader.md

 Ultimately though I'm becoming disenfranchised with RSS feeds.
 They just pile up too much, and all serve the mentality of "you can't miss a thing."
-I'm generally "behind" by at least 1000 posts, but I'd say at least 90% of them aren't worth actually looking at.
+I'm generally "behind" by at least 1000 posts, but I'd guestimate at least 90% of them aren't worth actually looking at.
 There's got to be a better way, but for now I'm not seeing a ready-made product that combats this pile-up.